-Following the supply of data for this indicator, further minor updates may be made to the data held by the jurisdictions, but such changes are unlikely to produce any detectable change to the indicator.
+Following the supply of data for this indicator, further minor updates may be made to the data held by the jurisdictions.
+Such differences in the data are unlikely to produce any detectable change to the indicator.
 In addition, the 2012 data supplied by Victoria for this indicator were not final data.